Summit Hotel Properties (INN)

 Jonathan P. Stanner, President and Chief Executive Officer

-Mr. Conkling serves as the Executive Vice President and Chief Financial Officer of Summit Hotel Properties, having joined the company in May 2021.
-Before his role at Summit, Mr. Conkling was a Managing Director in the Real Estate, Gaming & Lodging Investment Banking group for Bank of America Merrill Lynch.
-In this capacity, he oversaw the successful execution of over $190 billion in transactions, including capital markets and mergers and acquisitions.
+Mr. Conkling joined Summit Hotel Properties as Executive Vice President and Chief Financial Officer in May 2021.
+Prior to his role at Summit, he was a Managing Director in the Real Estate, Gaming & Lodging Investment Banking group for Bank of America Merrill Lynch, where he oversaw the execution of over $190 billion in capital markets and mergers and acquisitions transactions.
 He also previously worked with the investment banking unit of Bear, Stearns & Co. and in asset management for Host Hotels & Resorts.

 Christopher R. Eng, Executive Vice President, General Counsel, Chief Risk Officer and Secretary